JadenBalogh/home-together-b/Documentation/Requirements/Tech Stack.md

 ## Database
 ### MySQL
+MySQL is a RDBMS based Database.
 #### Pros:
 * MySQL is one of the most well know relational databases.
 * It's the database taught in the Introduction to Databases course at UBCO so most students will be familiar with it.
 * MySQL is easy to learn and the code is relatively user-readable.
 * Due to its ubiquity it is supported on most cloud platforms.
+* Commercial support will be available for the forseeable future, no worry about the project dying.

 #### Cons:
 * MySQL is also quite old; it was originally realeased in 1995 and has accumulated a lot of cruft and non-standard behaviour compared to newer database engines.
 * The client is not entriely open source, there is an enterprise edition which has a [cost](https://shop.oracle.com/pls/ostore/product?p1=MySQL).
 * MySQL has limited verticle scalability and often has to rely on horizontal scaling to imporve performance.
-Which has increased engineering and complexity costs
+Which has increased engineering and complexity costs.

+### MariaDB
+MariaDB is an open source fork of MySQL and is touted as a "Drop In" replacement for MySQL.
+#### Pros:
+* Offers most/all the features of Enterprise MySQL for free.
+* Open Source.
+* High performance vs MySQL.
+* Quicker security patches vs MySQL.

+#### Cons:
+* Limited commercial support.
+* Less popular than MySQL.
+* Difficuly to scale like MySQL.

+### DATABASE 3
+#### Pros:

+#### Cons: